Michigan State University: North campus

 The oldest part of campus lies on the Red Cedar river's north bank.
 It includes Collegiate Gothic architecture, plentiful trees, and curving roads with few straight lines.
 The college built its first three buildings here, of which none survive.
 Other historic buildings north of the river include the president's official residence, Cowles House; and Beaumont Tower, a carillon clock tower marking the site of College Hall, the original classroom building.
 To the east lies Eustace–Cole Hall, America's first freestanding horticulture laboratory.
 Other landmarks include the bronze statue of former president John A. Hannah, the W. J. Beal Botanical Garden, and the painted boulder known as "The Rock", a popular spot for theater, tailgating, and candlelight vigils.
 On the campus's northwest corner is the university's hotel, the Kellogg Hotel and Conference Center.
 The university also has two museums.
 MSU Museum, initiated in 1857, is one of the Midwest's oldest museums and is accredited by the American Alliance of Museums.
-The Eli and Edythe Broad Art Museum, designed by Zaha Hadid, opened in 2012 as MSU's primary art gallery, and features art from MSU's permanent collection as well as from graduate students on campus.
+The Eli and Edythe Broad Art Museum, designed by Zaha Hadid, opened in 2012 as MSU's primary art gallery, featuring local, national, and international artists, and a permanent collection of over 10,000 works.

+In recent years, university planning efforts have emphasized repurposing previously developed sites to accommodate new construction while protecting designated green spaces.
+The STEM Teaching and Learning Facility (completed in 2021) replaced a former coal plant and incorporates elements of the original structure; the Multicultural Center (2025) was built on a former parking lot; and the Student Recreation and Wellness Center is rising on the former Cherry Lane Apartments site.
+Additional projects include the Leinweber Center for Engineering and Digital Innovation that will replace several existing structures, reflecting the university’s land-use strategy of prioritizing redevelopment and long-term sustainability in its campus master plan.